CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 | pgmonitor-node_exporter-extras | Crunchy optimized configurations for node_exporter                        |
 | pg_bloat_check                 | Package for pg_bloat_check script                                         |

-#### Without Packages
+### Linux non-RPMs

-For non-package installations, the exporters & pg_bloat_check can be downloaded from their respective repositories:
+For non-package installations on Linux, the exporters & pg_bloat_check can be downloaded from their respective repositories:

 | Library                       |                                                           |
 |-------------------------------|-----------------------------------------------------------|